robenkleene/software-references/anki.md

 - `⇧⌘M`: Change note type
 - Right-click the heading to add columns (e.g., "Created")
 - Cards with a yellow background are suspended, hit `⌘J` to toggle.

 ## Reverse

 - To add reverse cards (back to front): in `Browse` (`B`), select a card, then click `Cards...`.
 Choose `Options > Add Card Type...`.
 This will reverse *all cards*.
 - To only reverse an individual card: In `Browse`, select `Notes > Change Card Type...` and choose `Basic (and reversed card)`.

+## Tips

+- The technique of automatically handling filling-in-the-blanks is called "cloze deletions"